top of page

 Later we are going to share with you our three favorite hikes but, right now here is a brief overview.

 Zion National Park is home to almost 1,000 different plants through desert, riparian, woodland, and coniferous forest life zones.
-As you watch this video you will notice all the different plants and start to see the variety.
+As you read this post you will notice all the different plants and start to see the variety.
 The Anasazi, created petroglyphs and cliff dwellings that are between 800-1500 years old and are still viewable today in Zion Canyon.
 Additionally the park is home to mule deer, coyotes, big horn sheep, ringtail cats, California Condor, cougars, gray fox, many birds, and just a few squirrels.
 For these reasons, Zion Canyon was established as Mukuntuweap National Monument in 1909 by President Taft and a National Park in 1919 by Woodrow Wilson.

 Now that you know why Zion was protected as a National Park let’s get to the hikes.
 Later we will let you know the one animal that is most dangerous in the park.